-Company Equality Certification: As part of Endesa's commitment to equality, in 2010 the Ministry awarded Endesa the "Company Equality" certificate, and it has been renewed every three years ever since.
+- Company Equality Certification: As part of Endesa's commitment to equality, in 2010 the Ministry awarded Endesa the "Company Equality" certificate, and it has been renewed every three years ever since.
 Each year, the corresponding follow-up reports, which are required to maintain the award are presented and in 2022 the fourth extension of the certification was obtained.
-Endesa also forms part of

-- "More Women, Better Companies" Initiative: As part of the "More Women, Better Companies" initiative, with which Endesa has been collaborating since 2014, its affiliation to the 2019-2023 Protocol remains in force with a view to promoting the balanced participation of women and men in pre-executive and executive positions and on management committees.
+Endesa also forms part of the Network of Companies that are certified on account of their Equality efforts and has actively participated in the different initiatives performed by this Network. - "More Women, Better Companies" Initiative: As part of the "More Women, Better Companies" initiative, with which Endesa has been collaborating since 2014, its affiliation to the 2019-2023 Protocol remains in force with a view to promoting the balanced participation of women and men in pre-executive and executive positions and on management committees.
 The Protocol contains quantitative objectives related to the presence of women in positions of responsibility, as well as qualitative commitments related to the promotion of technological vocations in girls, female leadership development programmes, employee awareness, measures to support parenthood, and visibility of female talent inside and outside the company.
-The targets established in this Protocol are monitored as part of biannual reports. - "To a Society Free of Gender-Based Violence" Initiative: The Company has also made commitments to other institutions and targets are reported publicly: - CEOs in support of Diversity: Since 2019, Endesa has maintained its adherence to the CEOs for Diversity Alliance, promoted by the Adecco and CEOE foundations.
+The targets established in this Protocol are monitored as part of biannual reports.

+- "To a Society Free of Gender-Based Violence" Initiative: The Company has also made commitments to other institutions and targets are reported publicly: - CEOs in support of Diversity: Since 2019, Endesa has maintained its adherence to the CEOs for Diversity Alliance, promoted by the Adecco and CEOE foundations.
 On becoming a signatory to the Alliance, Endesa's CEO acknowledged diversity, equity and inclusion as core values that enrich companies and strengthen their competitiveness.
 Endesa is also committed to promoting diversity strategies, involving its Management Committees and creating a common vision in terms of diversity. - AEMENER (Women's Energy Network): In 2022, Endesa signed an agreement with the AEMENER association to promote female leadership and improve networking.